ddev/ddev-browsersync/README.md

 When installing current versions, a warning is displayed if the global command (`~/.ddev/commands/web/browsersync`) is detected.
 You may safely delete his file.

-If you run `ddev browsersync` from multiple local projects and receive a `Error: unknown command "browsersync" for "ddev"`, run the following command to add the command to the project as needed.
+If you run `ddev browsersync` from a local project and get `Error: unknown command "browsersync" for "ddev"`, run the following to add the command to the project:

   ```shell
   ddev get ddev/ddev-browsersync